1600hp/1600hp.github.io/updates/_posts/2017-2-27-Grenzo-A-Primer.markdown

 <p>None of the modes individually are good enough, but the flexibility lets this make the cut.
 It has game against nearly any opposing combo, can shut off value engines, and blows up that nasty early game <a href="http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=420889" target="_blank">Sol Ring</a>.
 Couldn't ask for more.</p>
 <p><em>Sorceries</em></p>
 <p>[image of Dread Return]</p>
-<p>Also something I'm trying out.
+<p>This one is something I'm trying out.
 The flashback on this is the only reason it's here, since it's more likely to hit the grave than it is to be drawn.</p>
 <p>[image of Vandalblast]</p>
 <p>This should probably go in every red deck, honestly.</p>
 <p><em>Artifacts</em></p>